-What's in the constitution
+What's in the constitution?

 The constitution is divided into eight parts.
 These are:

-Part 1 – Summary and Explanation
+Part one – summary and explanation

 A summary of the roles and decision-making processes of the council and the rights of citizens.

-Part 2 – Articles of the Constitution
+Part two – articles of the constitution

 The constitution is divided into 16 articles, which set out the basic rules governing the council’s business.
-More detailed procedures and codes of practice are provided in separate rules and protocols in part 5 of the constitution.
+More detailed procedures and codes of practice are provided in separate rules and protocols in part five of the constitution.